Skip to content

 • Job Corps

 The Adult Employment and Training program helps adults with barriers to employment gain new skills and find jobs in sectors that are projected to grow.
-Youth program supports a wide range of activities and services to prepare low-income youth for academic and employment success, including summer and year-round jobs.
-The Dislocated Worker (DW) program helps workers who have lost their jobs gain new skills and find meaningful jobs in sectors that are projected to grow.
+Youth program supports various activities and services to prepare low-income youth for academic and employment success, including summer and year-round jobs.
+The Dislocated Worker (DW) program helps workers who have lost their jobs gain new skills and find meaningful jobs in sectors projected to grow.
 The Reentry Employment Opportunities program promotes opportunity by preparing justice-involved adults and youths for the job market.

-The Workforce Data Quality Initiative provides competitive grants to states to support the development and enhancement of longitudinal data systems that integrate education and workforce data.
+The Workforce Data Quality Initiative provides competitive grants to states to support developing and enhancing longitudinal data systems that integrate education and workforce data.
 The YouthBuild program helps ensure that youth have an opportunity to develop the skills and knowledge that prepare them to succeed in a knowledge-based economy.
-YouthBuild specifically targets at-risk, high school dropouts who are particularly vulnerable in the current economy.
+YouthBuild targets at-risk high school dropouts particularly vulnerable in the current economy.

-CSEOA supports the employment of older workers by providing part-time, paid community service positions and work-based training for unemployed, low-income individuals, aged 55 and older.
-To qualify, seniors must have income below 133% of the poverty threshold
+CSEOA supports the employment of older workers by providing part-time, paid community service positions and work-based training for unemployed, low-income individuals aged 55 and older.
+To qualify, seniors must have an income below 133% of the poverty threshold

 Job Corps [iv] is an intensive education and vocational training program that targets at-risk youth ages 16 to 24.
 Job Corps offers career planning, on-the-job training, job placement, and other services.
 Students are also provided with room and board.
-The program operates in 121 centers around the U.S. In Program Year 2018, 61% of Job Corps enrollees were high school dropouts, 22% were from families receiving public assistance, 30% had a self-reported disability, and 5% were in foster care or homeless.
+The program operates in 121 centers around the U.S. In Program Year 2019, 58% of Job Corps enrollees were high school dropouts, 21% were from families receiving public assistance, 29% had a self-reported disability, and 9% were in foster care, a runaway, or homeless.

-The chart to the right shows the participants in the Adult Employment and Training Activities, Youth Activities, and Dislocated Workers Employment and Training Activities [v].
+The chart below shows the participants in the Adult Employment and Training Activities, Youth Activities, and Dislocated Workers Employment and Training Activities [v].
 Here is an explanation of the data from the DOL:

 Improper Payments and Fraud